AswiniKumar06/Delhivery-Logistics-Delivery-Analysis/README.md

 # Delhivery-Logistics-Delivery-Analysis
 End-to-end logistics delivery performance analysis using Python, MySQL, and Power BI, focusing on delivery delays, route types, distance bands, hub performance, cutoff status, and business insights.
+ #Carefully check the Filename and the File Path before running the project